2yaty/On-demand-Traffic-light-control/README.md

 # On Demand Traffic Light Control
-coded on Microchip Studio with AVR compiler.
+Coded on Microchip Studio with AVR compiler.

 ## Project Describtion
 • Traffic light system that organizes the traffic for cars and pedestrians.

 • It’s supplied with a crosswalk button to let the signal operations know that someone is planning to cross the street, so the light adjusts, giving pedestrians